The International Telecommunication Union (ITU) was organizing a workshop on

 “Embodied AI and Multimedia Technology Standards”, taking place at the ITU headquarters in Geneva, Switzerland, on

 10 October 2025 from 14h00 to 18h30 hours (CEST).
-The workshop is co-located with the meeting of the
+The workshop was co-located with the meeting of the

-ITU-T Study Group 21 "Technologies for multimedia, content delivery and cable television" (Geneva, 6-17 October 2025).
+"Technologies for multimedia, content delivery and cable television" (Geneva, 6-17 October 2025).

-Remote participation will be provided for the workshop.
+Remote participation was provided for the workshop.

 Embodied AI (EAI) can be described as a transformative shift in artificial intelligence that integrates AI into physical systems, enabling them to interact with and learn from their environment through sensory inputs and actions.